Tax Deal A Kick In The Pants For The Economy?

 We put that question to NPR's John Ydstie.

-Mr. MARK ZANDI (Economist, Moody's Analytics): Instead of a year of job growth that's insufficient to bring down unemployment - we'd still be hanging around 10 percent for the year - this will bring enough job growth to bring down unemployment in a meaningful way by year's end.
+MARK ZANDI: Instead of a year of job growth that's insufficient to bring down unemployment - we'd still be hanging around 10 percent for the year - this will bring enough job growth to bring down unemployment in a meaningful way by year's end.

-Mr. BOB WILLIAMS (Tax Policy Center): Cutting the estate tax is not going to have any stimulative effect.
+BOB WILLIAMS: Cutting the estate tax is not going to have any stimulative effect.
 Patching the alternative minimum tax one more year will not stimulate the economy.
 Maintaining the Bush tax cuts for high-income individuals will not stimulate the economy.